dtran2386/presentation-project/README.md

-# Come to the tropics mon
+# When should I visit?
-Tropical location themed website incorporating weather API, slideshow of awesome pictures, a fun quiz and much more!
+Tropical location themed website incorporating weather API to show historic weather conditions which will serve to inform user when the best time to visit is, a slideshow of awesome pictures, and much more!